Yiling-J/tablepilot/README.md

 #### Install from Source
 Ensure that Go is installed on your system.
 Then, clone the repository and run `make install`.
 After installation, the `tablepilot` command should be available for use.
 This includes CLI, API, and WebUI.
 However, to use the WebUI, you need to build the frontend first.
 Ensure you have `pnpm`, `tsc` and `node` installed, then run `make build-ui`, Once built, you can start the server using `serve` command.

+#### CLI and API Documentation

+Tablepilot provides a full set of CLI commands, including `builder`, `create`, `update`, `autofill` and many more.
+Most CLI commands have corresponding API endpoints, and most operations can also be performed through the WebUI.
+Use `tablepilot serve` command to start API server and WebUI.

+- For a complete list of CLI commands, see [this doc](CLI.md).
+- For all available API endpoints, see [this doc](API.md).

 ## Guide